google/digitalbuildings/ontology/docs/ontology.md

 Any set of adjacent subfields can be considered a root concept from which fields with longer names inherit.
 Depending on the fields added, this relationship can extend on multiple axes, forming a graph of related concepts.
 This graph can be used to navigate related concepts with different names.
-For instance a search engine could use the graph to fan out the search for `zone_air_temperature`out across all fields that have a superset of the tags `zone`, `air` and `temperature`[^18].
+For instance, a search engine could use the graph to fan out the search for `zone_air_temperature` out across all fields that have a superset of the tags `zone`, `air` and `temperature`[^18].